-Lynn’s health problems started in her late 30s about 20 years ago.
-She thought perhaps Vancouver’s rainy weather was to blame for her aches and pains, until one day it felt like an elephant was sitting on her chest and she finally sought medical help.
+My health problems started in my late 30s about 20 years ago.
+I thought perhaps Vancouver’s rainy weather was to blame for my aches and pains, until one day it felt like an elephant was sitting on my chest.
+I finally sought medical help.

-To provide additional support, Lynn’s doctor referred her to the pulmonary rehab program at Ridge Meadows Hospital in Maple Ridge.
-There, certified staff monitored her as she participated in exercises to maintain her lungs in as good as shape as possible.
+Yes, my doctor referred me to the Pulmonary Rehabilitation Program at Ridge Meadows Hospital in Maple Ridge.
+There, certified staff monitored me as I participated in exercises to maintain my lungs in as good as shape as possible.

-She recalls walking the circuit one day and feeling her body shut down and how grateful she was there were program staff who sat her down immediately and gave her oxygen.
-From that day forward, Lynn was on oxygen full-time, and talk of a transplant began.
+I recall walking the circuit one day and feeling my body shut down and how grateful I was that there were program staff who sat me down immediately and gave me oxygen.
+From that day forward, I was on oxygen full-time, and the talk of a transplant began.

-The challenge was ensuring Lynn would qualify.
-She had long struggled with her weight.
-While Lynn had lost 100 pounds at this point, she needed too lose more.
-Determined, she didn’t hesitate when her doctor suggested a liquid diet.
-Nothing was going to stop her.
-She qualified for the transplant, and lost more weight during the process.
-And fortunately has been able to keep it off.
+I had long struggled with weight.
+While I had lost 100 pounds at this point, I needed too lose more.
+Determined, I didn’t hesitate when my doctor suggested a liquid diet.
+Nothing was going to stop me.
+I qualified for the transplant, and lost more weight during the process.
+And fortunately I’ve been able to keep it off.